 Outspoken, opinionated and never lost for words, Mark Kermode is the UK’s best known and most trusted film critic.

 He is the resident film reviewer for The Observer; for BBC Radio 5 Live’s Sony award-winning Kermode and Mayo’s Film Review; for the BBC News Channel’s Review Show and for BBC2’s Culture Show.
+Additionally, Mark hosts a film soundtrack show on Scala Radio on Saturdays.
 On his ground-breaking Kermode Uncut Blog he airs his personal views on what most fires him up about cinema, and invites viewers to give their own opinions.

 Audiences have been delighted by the trademark passionate rants about films that have earned him his cult following in print, broadcast and online.

 Mark Kermode began his career in film journalism and broadcasting in the 1980s after studying English at Manchester University, where he wrote his PhD thesis on horror fiction.
 He began working for magazines such as City Life, Time Out, Fangoria and the NME.
 Currently he is a contributing editor to Sight & Sound.